Lindokuhle-Nqwala/shoe-inventory/README.md

 # Shoe Inventory Management System 👟📦

-This is a command-line based Shoe Inventory Management System written in Python.
+This is a command-line-based Shoe Inventory Management System written in Python.
 It allows users to manage shoe data for different countries by reading, capturing, restocking, and analysing inventory.

 ## 📂 Table of Contents